 Krul was the only Indashi who cared for Kor’Thank.
-Everyone else thought of the monarch as the ultimate warrior.
+Everyone else thought of him as the ultimate warrior.
 Krul, however, recognized this attitude for what it truly was: complacency.
 Sadly, it came as no surprise.
 Bellies were full and roads were safe.

 Only Krul’Dar, Chief Chronicler, heeded the lessons of those who had come before.